ll.pysql – Database import script

 Bases:

-command returns whether a constraint (i.e. a primary key, foreign key, unique or check constraint) with a specified name exists in the database.
-It supports the following parameters:name
+constraint_existscommand returns whether a constraint (i.e. a primary key, foreign key, unique or check constraint) with a specified name exists in the database.
+It supports the following parameters:namestring (required)The name of the object to be checked for existence.

-string (optional)The owner of the constraint (defaults to the current user if not specified or
+ownerstring (optional)The owner of the constraint (defaults to the current user if not specified or

 For the rest of the parameters see the base class